Looking for an employer of record in the Netherlands? Here’s what you need to know

 • Parental leave: Paid parental leave is required in the Netherlands.
 Maternity leave is paid at full salary for at least 16 weeks.
 Paternity and adoption leave is 6 weeks at 70% of salary for non-birthing partners or 100% for adoptive parents.

-Using EOR services in the Netherlands lets you manage these policies and requirements with ease.
+Using a workforce management platform in the Netherlands helps you manage these policies and requirements with ease.

 Work permit in the Netherlands